apache/trafficserver/doc/developer-guide/api/functions/TSHttpOverridableConfig.en.rst

 Description
 ===========

-Some of the values that are set in :file:`records.config` can be changed for a specific transaction.
+Some of the values that are set in :file:`records.yaml` can be changed for a specific transaction.
 It is important to note that these functions change the configuration values stored for the transaction, which is not quite the same as changing the actual operating values of the transaction.
 The critical effect is